Dorothy Howard: Education

-Howard graduated from North Texas State Teacher's College (now known as University of North Texas) with a B.S. in education in 1923.
+Howard graduated from North Texas State Teacher's College (now known as the University of North Texas) with a B.S. in education in 1923.

 In 1938, Howard earned her doctorate in education from New York University.
 Her dissertation was titled, “Folk Jingles of American Children: A Collection and Study of Rhymes Used by Children Today.”

 Career

-Howard began her career as a schoolteacher in 1920 at the age of seventeen when she took over for a fourth grade teacher who passed away suddenly in a nearby community.
+Howard began her career as a schoolteacher in 1920 at the age of seventeen when she took over for a fourth grade teacher who died suddenly in a nearby community.
 Following her graduation from North Texas State Teacher's College in 1923, she worked as a teacher, and eventually principal, in public schools in Texas, New York, and New Jersey until 1944.

 In 1944, Howard became a professor at Frostburg State University in the English department.
 She would continue in that role until 1967.
-She spent the next two years, from 1967 until 1969 as a Visiting Professor of English at the University of Nebraska.
+She spent the next two years, from 1967 until 1969 as a visiting professor of English at the University of Nebraska.

 For 10 months in 1954–1955, Howard documented the play of Australian children as part of a postdoctoral Fulbright Fellowship.
 She was the first person to ever undertake such documentation of Australian children's folklore in a systematic way.

-Howard's work focused on the play of children, including playground songs, chants, rhymes, even insults, and she is one of, if not the, first person to earn a Ph.D. for the study of children's "folk jingles," as Howard called them.
-For her work with children’s folklore and her use of folklore in education, she has been described as a pioneer in the field by scholars and scholarly organizations, including the American Folklore Society and The Anthropological Association for the Study of Play.
+Howard's work focused on the play of children, including playground songs, chants, rhymes, and even insults, and she is one of, if not the, first person to earn a Ph.D. for the study of children's "folk jingles," as Howard called them.
+For her work with children's folklore and her use of folklore in education, she has been described as a pioneer in the field by scholars and scholarly organizations, including the American Folklore Society and The Anthropological Association for the Study of Play.
 Her Australian research collection was eventually donated to Museum Victoria in 2000.